Location

 Approach

-In order to create a contemporary design which blended in with the natural landscape, Marshalls’ assisted the landscape design team in selecting the Prospero, Thalassa and Tritanial granites due to their complimentary tones and textures which matched the contemporary architectural design which juxtaposed with seminaturalised areas of sweeping soft landscaping and semi-mature native tree planting.
+In order to create a contemporary design which blended in with the natural landscape, Marshalls’ assisted the landscape design team in selecting a blend of grey granites, including Prospero, that matched the seminaturalised areas of sweeping soft landscaping and semi-mature native tree planting.
 Freestanding stone ‘groynes’ of varying height and length cut through the soft landscaping to provide a structural spine, adding rhythm and interest to the scheme.
 In order to have a sustainable water management structure, the scheme utilised Marshalls’ Grassguard and Priora systems, which both complimented the scheme’s contrast between natural and contemporary aesthetics.
 Grassguard offered the stability of a concrete base with the aesthetic of natural grass, whereas the Charcoal and Silver Grey Conservation X Priora Block offered permeable benefits, and the exposed granite aggregates mirrored the tones of the other granites used on the scheme, whilst also being suitable to withstand all loading requirements.

 Outcome